Is project management software necessary?

 Option 2: The Spreadsheet

-Spreadsheets are available in Microsoft Excel and Google Sheets (okay, that’s technically software), or by hand.
+Spreadsheets are available in Microsoft Excel and Google Sheets (okay, technically that’s software), or by hand.
 While spreadsheets lack visualization and transparency, they are helpful in time tracking and seeing (and computing) data over long stretches of time – especially budget tracking.
 Spreadsheets are not exactly communicative, or collaborative – even using Google Sheets or another similar multi-user spreadsheet program will not drive team interaction or communication.

 Using spreadsheets does allow you to create a Gantt chart.
 There are multiple Excel Gantt chart templates available online for download (click that link, there is one available there!).
 A Gantt chart will help you plan your project, though it will require constant updating.
 Once again, the cost here is minimal (if not zero): paper and pens, or a Google account.